clarisse-lau/readthedocs/docs/source/sections/data/Reference-Data.rst

 ISB-CGC Hosted Reference Data
 #############################

-To facilitate working with the TCGA and other program data tables that the ISB-CGC is hosting in BigQuery, additional reference data tables have been created.
-Others are hosted by Google Cloud Life Sciences.
+ISB-CGC hosts reference data to facilitate working with TCGA and other program data tables.
+Google Cloud Life Sciences also hosts a variety of helpful reference datasets in BigQuery.
 Suggestions for more are welcome at feedback@isb-cgc.org.

-For additional details about each of these tables, please use the `BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_.
-To find the reference tables, select **Genomic Reference Database** under **Category**.
+For additional details about the ISB-CGC tables, please use the `BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ and select **Reference Database** under the **Category** filter.

 Genome Reference Data
 =====================